hypergeek-dev/mosaic_minds/README.md

 ## Attributions

 The hero image used on this site was created with the assistance of OpenAI.
-We extend our gratitude to OpenAI for their support in enhancing the visual appeal of our platform.

 ## Licensing